PestPatrol/pestpatrol-backend/README.md

     ```bash
     npm install
     ```
+4. Add your Google Service Account Credentials in the root project directory:
+    ```bash
+    credentials.json
+    ```

 ## Running the Application
 Run application in Development mode :
 ```bash
 npm run start:dev
 ```
-The application will be accessible at http://localhost:3000.
+The application will be accessible at `http://localhost:3000`.

 ## Project Structure
 ```bash